abhit-rana/DaargiBot/README.md

 * Create a new branch: Before making any changes, create a new branch by running git checkout -b <branch-name>
 in your terminal.
 This will create a new branch with the name <branch-name> that you can work on.
 Always make changes in a new branch rather than the main branch.
-* Make changes: Make changes to the code in your local copy of the repository.
+* Make changes: Make changes to the code in your local repository copy.
 Once you are done making changes, save and commit them using the command git add. to add all changed files and git commit -m "your commit message"